webaware/ssl-insecure-content-fixer/readme.txt

 = My website is behind a load balancer or reverse proxy =

-If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when SSL is being used, this plugin won't help.
+If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when SSL is being used, you will need to select the appropriate [HTTPS detection settings](https://ssl.webaware.net.au/https-detection/).
 See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](http://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.
-This plugin has a link to test whether is_ssl() is working, which you can find in the Tools menu in your WordPress admin.
-You might be able to fix it by adding this to your wp-config.php file:

-`// Amazon AWS Elastic Load Balancer, CloudFlare, and some others if (isset($_SERVER['HTTP_X_FORWARDED_PROTO']) && $_SERVER['HTTP_X_FORWARDED_PROTO'] == 'https')
-    $_SERVER['HTTPS']='on';`

-For websites hosted by Network Solutions, try downloading [this gist](https://gist.github.com/webaware/4688802) and saving it into your plugins folder, then enable the plugin "Force SSL URL Scheme".

 = I get warnings about basic WordPress scripts like jquery.js =

-You are probably behind a reverse proxy -- see the FAQ above about load balancers / reverse proxies, and run the is_ssl() test from the WordPress admin Tools menu.
+You are probably behind a reverse proxy -- see the FAQ above about load balancers / reverse proxies, and run the SSL Tests from the WordPress admin Tools menu.

 = I still get "insecure content" warnings on my secure page =

-Post about it to [the support forum](http://wordpress.org/support/plugin/ssl-insecure-content-fixer), and be sure to include a link to the page.
-Posts without working links will be ignored.
+Post about it to [the support forum](https://wordpress.org/support/plugin/ssl-insecure-content-fixer), and be sure to include a link to the page.
+Posts without working links will probably be ignored.

 = You listed my plugin, but I've fixed it =